PyConPL/Book/2017/workshops/Network_Analysis_using_Python/text.md

 ##### What are Networks (Graphs) and how can we use NetworkX and Python to represent them?

-A graph G is represented by a set of nodes and a set of edges.
+A graph G is represented by a set of nodes and a set of edges (rys.
+1).
 An edge between two nodes in a graph signifies a relationship between those two nodes.
 Edges can be directed or undirected.